 2017’s edition saw the Foo Fighters take their rightful place as Saturday night headliners after they were forced to drop out of the 2015 festival.
 Ed Sheeran and Radiohead completed the set of Pyramid Stage headliners, while the likes of The XX, The National, Katy Perry and Biffy Clyro also performed.

-Following a fallow year in 2018, Glasto will return in 2019 with another exciting and intriguing line-up.
-Stormzy will make his debut headline performance at June’s festival, with The Cure and The Killers also set to top the bill on the Pyramid.
-The likes of Kylie, Janet Jackson and Tame Impala have also been confirmed, with more acts set to be announced in the coming weeks and months.
+Following a fallow year, Glasto returned in 2019 with Stormzy making his debut headline performance with The Cure and The Killers also topping the bill on the Pyramid.

 Just days before the UK went into a coronavirus-enforced lockdown and the festival was cancelled, Glastonbury organisers announced the line-up for what would have been the 2020 edition – and its 50th-anniversary bash.
 It featured three megastar headliners in Taylor Swift, Paul McCartney and Kendrick Lamar, while it also marked the first time that the line-up had achieved a 50/50 male-female gender split.